The following is the story of the 2015 Infinitus.

 The 10 contestants in Infinitus paid upward of $479 (the early registration fee) to participate.
 Most of them rolled out Thermarests on the upstairs floor to serve as a make shift bed, and stopped only to grab a bowl of rice and beans or whatever else the organizers prepared each evening.
 Only one stayed at the inn.

 “It’s the perfect marriage — a fine country inn and adventure racing,” says Blueberry Hill Inn’s owner Tony Clark, his British accent betraying a sense of irony.
 The area, with more than 60 miles of trails, has played host to numerous cross-country ski races before it cut back on its trail grooming operations a couple years back.
 Now trail racing (and backcountry skiing in winter) is helping it make a comeback as a sporting center.

-In addition to the 888k, on Thursday, May 29, the 72 hours of Infinitus (run as far as you can in 72 hours) started on the same course, and on Friday, May 30 a 48-hour Infinitus, which had the same rules: run as far as you can in said time.
-On Saturday, Weinberg and Cary kicked off an 88K trail race and, at the same time, a rather pedestrian, by comparison, 8K race on area trails.
+On Thursday, May 23, racers embarked on the Deca-Marathon—running ten marathons in ten days.
+On Tuesday, May 28, another group took off for a 250-mile trail race, and on Friday, May 31, racers embarked on a 100-mile race.
+On Saturday, Weinberg and Cary kick off an 88K trail race and, at the same time, a rather pedestrian, by comparison, 8K race on area trails.
 All the races began at 8:08.
-All told, Weinberg and Cary attracted close to 200 Endurance Society members too participate.
+All told, Weinberg and Cary attracted close to 200 Endurance Society members to participate in 2015.

 For these events, says Weinberg, “we wanted to capture the ‘fun’ of endurance racing without the commercialism that has become associated with many of them.
 These events are totally different from Spartan Races or Tough Mudders—there are no obstacles, it’s just trail running and testing your endurance.”